neumino/neumino.github.io/movies.md

-### Till Death
+### Space Jam: A New Legacy
-*Released on 2021-07-01, vote average 7.1*
+*Released on 2021-07-08, vote average 8.2*

-After a romantic evening at their secluded lake house, a woman wakes up handcuffed to her dead husband.
-Trapped and isolated in the dead of winter, she must fight off hired killers to escape her late spouse&#39;s twisted plan.
+When LeBron and his young son Dom are trapped in a digital space by a rogue A.I., LeBron must get them home safe by leading Bugs, Lola Bunny and the whole gang of notoriously undisciplined Looney Tunes to victory over the A.I.&#39;s digitized champions on the court.
+It&#39;s Tunes versus Goons in the highest-stakes challenge of his life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Wfmb1-UEpW4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/olXYZOsXw_o?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>